How Long Does It Take to Get a Bachelor’s Degree?

 Written by Coursera Staff • Updated on

-The timeline for earning a bachelor's degree depends upon several factors, including your status as a student, whether you have previous credits, and whether or not you take a full course load.
+The timeline for earning a bachelor’s degree depends upon several factors, including your status as a student, whether you have previous credits, and whether you take a full course load.
+Learn more about how long it takes to get a bachelor’s degree.

-While the majority of college students in the United States used to take between four and five years to earn the 120 credits required to graduate with their bachelor’s degree, it has since become more common for undergraduates to take six years to finish [1, 2].
-There are many factors that can affect that timeline.
-Let's explore some of the things that contribute to the length of time it can take to obtain your undergraduate degree.
+While the majority of college students in the United States once took between four and five years to earn the 120 credits required to graduate with a bachelor’s degree, about 22 percent of undergraduate students take more than four years to graduate [1].
+Many factors can affect that timeline.
+Explore some of the things that contribute to the length of time it can take to obtain your undergraduate degree.

 How long does it take to get a bachelor’s degree?
 What is a typical timeline?